ConduitIO/conduit-connector-postgres/README.md

 If no `key` field is provided, then the connector will attempt to look up the primary key column of the table.
 If that can't be determined it will fail.

-## Columns

-If no column names are provided in the config, then the connector will assume that all columns in the table should be returned.

 ## Configuration Options